anoduck/Biber-OpenBSD/README.md

 ### Install Perlbrew

 To install Biber on OpenBSD, Perlbrew is required.
 The installation script for perlbrew is below.

-You can spend time trying to get the perlbrew installation script working in an alternate shell (e.g., ksh, zsh), but it's easier to just install bash.

 ```bash
 curl -L https://install.perlbrew.pl | bash